 Island peak is also known as Imja Tse is often the first step for most of the climbers before any summit attempt of giant peaks in the Himalaya.
 After checking all the gear and exploring the sights and sounds of bustling Kathmandu, we take an exciting flight to the STOL airport of Lukla to begin our journey to Island peak climbing with Everest base camp hike.
 Hence we climb the less trodden trail to Everest base camp and Kalapathar for proper acclimatisation before summit push.
 In particular we customise a special climbing training session at the base camp of Island peak.
 Indeed the training covers on required climbing skills to scale the summit safely and successfully.

 Summit day – standing on top of Island Peak at 6189 meter

 Significantly the Island peak climbing summit day starts very early in the morning with an interesting scramble along a rock ridge to a glacier.
 Further more above the rock ridge there is a steep snow head wall leading to the summit.
 Off course this is a physically challenging but a great day of achievement.
 Obviously our permanent and highly experienced climbing guides fix NEW ropes.
 Thus ensure safe ascent with jumar and harness for the strenuous and challenging section.
 The ultimate climb up a 60 – 70 degree face about 150 meters to the summit ridge.

-Day 01: Arrive in Kathmandu / Dinner with cultural program.
+- Day 01: Arrive in Kathmandu / Welcome Dinner with cultural program.